Get Free Consult

 In some of the most recent cases of survivors coming forward with their experiences of private school sexual abuse, a New Jersey wrestling coach has been arrested on charges of sexual assault and filming child pornography, after allegedly providing “private coaching sessions” to at least one underage student in 2016.
 He had coached at eight different high schools in his career, including two Catholic private schools.

 Another private school coach, this one in Nebraska, has pled no contest to repeatedly sexually assaulting a 14-year-old girl on her basketball team in 2012, a private school teacher in Detroit has been arrested for allegedly having sex with his 14-year-old student in 2010, and a former student is suing Westover School in Connecticut for allegedly allowing her squash coach to sexually abuse her in the mid-2000s.
+All of these stories broke in the first two months of 2020 alone, and they represent both the ongoing nature of the private school sexual assault problem, and a fairly typical reporting delay among even the bravest and best-supported young people, who need time to process the fact that what happened to them was neither normal nor their fault.

 Private schools and other private institutions that enable sexual assault to thrive on silence.
 Their policies and internal cultures are sometimes designed to prevent victims from speaking up, through intimidation, isolation, and conditioned self-doubt.

+The passionate legal experts at The Stoddard Firm are committed to helping survivors of institutional sexual abuse find their voices, get the compensation they deserve, and hold the schools and programs that took advantage of them accountable, thereby protecting countless other potential victims.
 If you or your child have been sexually assaulted while attending a private school, reach out to The Stoddard Firm immediately to learn more about your options in a free consultation.
 You can talk to a lawyer instantly at any time through our online chat function or at 678-RESULT.